Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-3.md

 Tezzaran: Also Entropy, can you identify the other body as Robert so we can get out of here?
 ~~~

-Entropy identifies the other body as Robert (she doesn't seem all that fussed).
+Entropy identifies the other body as Robert (Entropy doesn't seem all that fussed).
 After some prodding by G'rung, Entropy  and G'rung carry this body, Baka offers to join and is once again surprised at the strength of the frog.
 Tezzaran offers to make a makeshift stretcher out of the spears of the tiefling underlings and a bedroll, and Baka kindly offers theirs.
-He cobbles together a stretcher that isn't pretty and probably will fall apart after not too long, but will get the job done and with this, the tieflings and Bastion take Mormo and the party heads back into town without further incident.
+He cobbles together a stretcher that isn't pretty and probably will fall apart after not too long, but will get the job done and with this, the tieflings and Bastion take Mormo and the party heads back into town.

-Upon arriving in the village, the party heads to the church.